 Administrative systems for voter registration are sometimes qualified as "continuous" or "periodic".
 In a continuous system, registers are updated on a regular and ongoing basis, each time an individual civil status event occurs.
+What is a "civil status event"?
+This should be made clear.
 Voters may inform the authorities about changes in their voter information at any time, usually by contacting an administrative office.
 Passive systems are often continuous.